 - a.
-Information on significant transactions: - 1) Financing extended to other parties: None. - 2) Endorsements/guarantees provided to other parties: None. - 3) Marketable securities held: Table 1 (attached) (excluding investments in subsidiaries and associates). - 4) Marketable securities acquired and disposed of at costs or prices of at least \$300 million or 20% of the paid-in capital: Table 2 (attached). - 5) Acquisition of individual real estate at costs of at least \$300 million or 20% of the paid-in capital: None. - 6) Disposal of individual real estate at prices of at least \$300 million or 20% of the paid-in capital: None. - 7) Total purchases from or sales to related parties of at least \$100 million or 20% of the paid-in capital: None.
+Information on significant transactions: - 1) Financing extended to other parties: None. - 2) Endorsements/guarantees provided to other parties: None. - 3) Marketable securities held: Table 1 (attached) (excluding investments in subsidiaries and associates). - 4) Marketable securities acquired and disposed of at costs or prices of at least \$300 million or 20% of the paid-in capital: Table 2 (attached). - 5) Acquisition of individual real estate at costs of at least \$300 million or 20% of the paid-in capital: None. - 6) Disposal of individual real estate at prices of at least \$300 million or 20% of the paid-in capital: None. - 7) Total purchases from or sales to related parties of at least \$100 million or 20% of the paid-in capital: None. - 8) Receivables from related parties of at least NT\$100 million or 20% of the paid-in capital: None. - 9) Trading in derivative instruments: Note 7. - 10) Others: Business relationships between the parent and the subsidiaries and significant intercompany transactions: Table 3 (attached). - b.
+Information on investees: Table 4 (attached). - c.
+Information on investment in Mainland China:

-- 8) Receivables from related parties of at least NT\$100 million or 20% of the paid-in capital: None. - 9) Trading in derivative instruments: Note 7. - b.
-Information on investees: Table 3 (attached). - c.
-Information on investment in Mainland China: - The names of investees in Mainland China, the main businesses and products, issued capital, method of investment, information on inflow or outflow of capital, ownership, net income or loss and recognized investment gain or loss, ending balance, amount received as earnings distributions from the investment, and limitation on investment: Table 4 (attached). - Significant direct or indirect transactions with the investee, its prices and terms of payment, unrealized gain or loss, and other related information which is helpful to understand the impact of investment in mainland China on financial reports: Table 5 (attached). - a) The amount and percentage of purchases and the balance and percentage of the related payables at the end of the period. - b) The amount and percentage of sales and the balance and percentage of the related receivables at the end of the period. - c) The amount of property transactions and the amount of the resultant gains or losses. - d) The balance of negotiable instrument endorsements or guarantees or pledges of collateral at the end of the period and the purposes. - e) The highest balance, the end of period balance, the interest rate range, and total current period interest with respect to financing of funds. - f) Other transactions that have a material effect on the profit or loss for the period or on the financial position, such as the rendering or receiving of services. - d.
-Information of major stockholders, the name, the number of stocks owned, and percentage of ownership of each stockholder with ownership of 5% or greater: Table 6 (attached).
+- 1) The names of investees in Mainland China, the main businesses and products, issued capital, method of investment, information on inflow or outflow of capital, ownership, net income or loss and recognized investment gain or loss, ending balance, amount received as earnings distributions from the investment, and limitation on investment: Table 5 (attached). - 2) Significant direct or indirect transactions with the investee, its prices and terms of payment, unrealized gain or loss, and other related information which is helpful to understand the impact of investment in mainland China on financial reports: Table 6 (attached). - a) The amount and percentage of purchases and the balance and percentage of the related payables at the end of the period. - b) The amount and percentage of sales and the balance and percentage of the related receivables at the end of the period. - c) The amount of property transactions and the amount of the resultant gains or losses. - d) The balance of negotiable instrument endorsements or guarantees or pledges of collateral at the end of the period and the purposes. - e) The highest balance, the end of period balance, the interest rate range, and total current period interest with respect to financing of funds. - f) Other transactions that have a material effect on the profit or loss for the period or on the financial position, such as the rendering or receiving of services. - d.
+Information of major stockholders, the name, the number of stocks owned, and percentage of ownership of each stockholder with ownership of 5% or greater: Table 7 (attached).